If there is no sidebar on the left, please click here

 And I water'd it in fears,

-Night & Morning with my tears;
+Night and Morning with my tears;

 And I sunned it with smiles,